 Nadia High creates and performs deeply soul felt original songs.

-"I always loved dancing, but stopped.
+I've always loved dancing.
 I remember someone saying that if you are a dancer and stop, part of you dies.
 That's the space where the song was born out of.
-Too many people have forgotten about dancing as they go about their lives.
-I hope that once they hear the song, they can re-connect and dance again."
+Too many people have forgotten how to dance the blues away, I hope that once they hear the song, they can re-connect to what's real and dance again.